souvikg544/DSA/README.md

 # DSA
 Hello everyoone !
-Welcome to my dsa code sheets.( Come'on not mine 😉 Fork it , it will be yours soon) It is here that I understand and solve strivers dsa sheet and implement the java and python codes.
+Welcome to my dsa code sheets.( Come'on not mine 😉 Fork it , it will be yours soon) It is here that I understand and solve strivers dsa sheet and implement it with java and python.

 ## Hacktober Guidelines